-Level 2 Valuation technique for which the lowest level input that significant to the fair value measurement is unobservable Level 3 Valuation technique for which the lowest level input that is significant to the fair value measurement in unobservable i.
-Credit Risk
+Level 2 Valuation technique for which the lowest level input that significant to the fair value measurement is unobservable Level 3 Valuation technique for which the lowest level input that is significant to the fair value measurement in unobservable.

-20. Financial risk management objective and policies
+27. Financial risk management objective and policies